Josh-Oleary/sots-launch/README.md

 The master branch is protected and will require owner approval to merge pull requests

+This project is being worked on constantly by multiple developers, please remember to consistently pull from master

 Make a local branch off of master, when you're ready for changes to be viewed, push your branch to staging

 Once the changes have been approved, make a PR into master